toss/es-toolkit/docs/reference/function/curry.md

 // Curring the function with optional parameters. function minus(a: number, b: number, c?: number, d?: number) {
   return a - b - (c ??
-0) - (d ??
+1) - (d ??
 0);
 }

 // The parameter `a` should be given the value `10`, and `b` should be given the value `5`. const minusFrom5 = curry(minus)(10)(5);

-// The parameter `c` should be given the default value `1`. const minusFrom4 = minusFrom5();
+// The parameter `c` should not be given any value, the value `undefined` is received. const minusFrom4 = minusFrom5();

-// The parameter `d` should be given the value `undefined`.
+// The parameter `d` should not be given any value, the value `undefined` is received.
 The function `minus` has received all its argument and will now return a value. const result4 = minusFrom4();

-// The parameter `d` should be given the value `1`.
-The function `minus` has received all its argument and will now return a value. const result3 = minusFrom4(1);
+// The parameter `d` can received a value since it's optional parameter. const result3 = minusFrom4(1);

 // Set arity.
 The function `minus` will receive only 2 arguments.